wernsey/chip8/README.md

 * [x] The quirks need to be in a flags variable so that they can be controlled at runtime
 * [x] The runtime should have a `-q` command line option to control the quirks
 * [x] The assembler needs an `include "file.asm"` directive.
+  * [x] You need a way to specify how to do the include, because the assembler must be usable even if you're not loading the source from files.
+I suggest a function pointer that points to `c8_load_txt()` by default, but can be made to point elsewhere (or set to `NULL` and disable includes completely)
 * [x] I should consider a `text "hello"` directive in the assembler, that places a null terminated string in the bytecode.
 Users might be able to display the text at some point if you have the right sprites; [Octo][] does it.